Tutorial: Set up CI/CD for a Service Fabric application by using Azure Pipelines

 Prepare a publish profile

-Now that you've created an application and have deployed the application to Azure, you're ready to set up continuous integration.
+Now that you created an application, you're ready to set up continuous integration.
 First, prepare a publish profile within your application for use by the deployment process that executes within Azure Pipelines.
-The publish profile should be configured to target the cluster that you've previously created.
+The publish profile should be configured to target the cluster you previously created.
 Start Visual Studio and open an existing Service Fabric application project.
-In Solution Explorer, right-click the application and select Publish....
+In Solution Explorer, right-click the application and select Publish.

-Choose a target profile within your application project to use for your continuous integration workflow, for example Cloud.
+Choose a target profile in your application project to use for your continuous integration workflow, for example, Cloud.
 Specify the cluster connection endpoint.
-Check the Upgrade the Application checkbox so that your application upgrades for each deployment in Azure DevOps.
-Click the Save hyperlink to save the settings to the publish profile and then click Cancel to close the dialog box.
+Select the Upgrade the Application checkbox so that your application upgrades for each deployment in Azure DevOps.
+Select the Save Profile link to save the settings to the publish profile, and then select Cancel to close the dialog.

 Share your Visual Studio solution to a new Azure DevOps Git repo

-Share your application source files to a project in Azure DevOps so you can generate builds.
+Share your application source files to a project in Azure DevOps so that you can generate builds.

-An Azure Pipelines build pipeline describes a workflow that is composed of a set of build steps that are executed sequentially.
-Create a build pipeline that produces a Service Fabric application package, and other artifacts, to deploy to a Service Fabric cluster.
+An Azure Pipelines build pipeline describes a workflow that has a set of build steps that are executed sequentially.
+To deploy to a Service Fabric cluster, create a build pipeline that produces a Service Fabric application package and other artifacts.
 Learn more about Azure Pipelines build pipelines.

 An Azure Pipelines release pipeline describes a workflow that deploys an application package to a cluster.
-When used together, the build pipeline and release pipeline execute the entire workflow starting with source files to ending with a running application in your cluster.
+When used together, the build pipeline and release pipeline execute the entire workflow, starting with source files and ending with a running application in your cluster.
 Learn more about Azure Pipelines release pipelines.

 Create a build pipeline

-Open a web browser and navigate to your new project at: https://<myaccount>.visualstudio.com/Voting/Voting%20Team/_git/Voting.
+Open a web browser and go to your new project at https://dev.azure.com/<organization-name>/VotingSample.

-Select the Pipelines tab, then Builds, then click New Pipeline.
+Select the Pipelines tab, and then select Create Pipeline.

-In Select a template, select the Azure Service Fabric application template and click Apply.
+In Select a template, select the Azure Service Fabric application template, and then select Apply.

-Under Triggers, enable continuous integration by checking Enable continuous integration.
-Within Branch filters, the Branch specification defaults to master.
+Under Triggers, select the Enable continuous integration checkbox.
+In Branch filters, the Branch specification defaults to master.
 Select Save and queue to manually start a build.

 Builds also trigger upon push or check-in.
-To check your build progress, switch to the Builds tab.
-Once you verify that the build executes successfully, define a release pipeline that deploys your application to a cluster.
+To check your build progress, select the Builds tab.
+After you verify that the build executes successfully, define a release pipeline that deploys your application to a cluster.

 Create a release pipeline